National Party presses the attack against Govt's green car policy

 But the claim assumes importers won't be offsetting gas guzzlers by importing green cars, and that the shape of the fleet being brought into the country won't change in comings years to respond to the policy.

-Importers who bring in cleaner cars could incur no penalties under the policy, despite also importing heavier vehicles.
+Importers who bring in cleaner cars could incur no penalties under the policy, despite also importing heavier vehicles, a spokesman for Genter's office said, describing Bridges' claim as untrue.

-"They can import vehicles with emissions that are over their fleet target, as long as these vehicles are balanced with a sufficient number of vehicles that are under the fleet target," a spokesman for Genter said, describing Bridges' claim as untrue.
+"They can import vehicles with emissions that are over their fleet target, as long as these vehicles are balanced with a sufficient number of vehicles that are under the fleet target," he said.

 "What, then, are car dealers in Feilding, Greymouth and Dargaville supposed to do?
 They can't just start selling cars their customers don't want," Bridges said in his statement.